 ‘Til next time, ✌🏽.

-*** Update: I visited again in August 2019 and did the zipline!
+*** Updates: I visited again in August 2019 and did the zipline!
 It’s a bit pricey but I 10/10 would recommend.
 YS is even more stunning from air and the adrenalin rush was great.
 The well-trained professional guides are awesome too and make the experience.
+Also, after heavy rains the water gets very muddy and brown but the pools offer an alternative for swimming.
+As of 2020, the admission per local adult is now $1,500.